SamGibson96/Triple-Triad/README.md

 Triple Triad (Console Edition)

-A simple, text-based recreation of Triple Triad — the iconic card game from Final Fantasy VIII — built in Java.
+A simple, text-based recreation of Triple Triad — a card game from Final Fantasy VIII — built in Java.
 Players take turns placing cards on a 3×3 grid, battling for control of spaces using the cards’ numerical stats.

 ![Triple Triad Gameplay](ScreenShots/Gameplay.png)